hn374/Developer-Notes/Angular/Angular.md

 ***

+## MVC

+MVC stands for Model, View, and Controller.

+The Model would be anything that has to do with business logic, including manipulating data or accessing databases.
+For Angular, the model would be the services.

+The View is anything that is displayed to the user.
+For Angular, this would be the HTML and the CSS/SCSS files.

+The Controller communicates between the model and the view.
+For Angular, this would be the component TypeScript files.

+***

 ## Components

 A component is a class that serves as the basic building block for Angular applications.
 It consists of three parts, a TypeScript file, an HTML template, and CSS styles.
 There are a few ways to serve data from parent to child components and vice versa.